Explore this Section

 - Copies of any questionnaire, interview schedules or topic guides.

 This list of documents reflects the fact that the role of the ERP is to assess whether the proposed application of research methods is ethically acceptable.
-Projects should only be submitted to an ERP when drafts of the above documents are available.
+Projects should only be submitted to an ERP when final drafts of the above documents are available.
 Submission will also normally only take place after some form of peer (or supervisory) review of academic/scientific quality has taken within the Research Institute (or equivalent).